AleksandrHovhannisyan/CPPalculator/README.md

 # CPPalculator

+A simple calculator app for intuitive, nested input.
+Evaluates are performed using postfix notation.

-Pardon the title and my lack of creativity, lol.
+Pardon the title and my lack of creativity :)

-### Motivation
-Currently, this project is purely intended for practicing Qt and C++ programming.
-The calculator app is a GUI extension of a postfix calculator that I wrote for a programming fundamentals course project early in my major at the University of Florida.

 ### Resources and Related Materials
 - [Shunting-yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm)